MarcThatcher/Implementation/README.md

 Appendix A - C source code for 3*2 in Church numerals using Optiscope for optimal evaluation plus copy of output.
 Optiscope is available at https://github.com/etiamz/optiscope.

+Appendix B - INPLA source code for 3*2 in Church numerals "hand crafted".
+INPLA is available at https://github.com/inpla/inpla.